RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

 By using the above principle we model circuit diagram of fibonacci series.
 The circuit diagram of fibonacciseries is shown below:
 ![fibonacciseries](fibonacciseries.PNG)

 The TL verilog code has been written as below in makerchip IDE platform.
 There is no flipflop coding done here.
+There is a pipeline concept used and there are multiple stages in it.

 ![tlverilog](tlverilog.PNG)